MENS: 12 WEEK APOLLO PLAN

 12 weeks of progressive coaching delivered via the PR1MEBODY app

-- 16 different workouts in total across four week micro cycles.
+16 different workouts in total across three week micro cycles.

 Workout videos and instructions for every exercise

 Physiotherapy influenced warm ups for posture and mobility

 Nutritional guidance provided via 'The Calorie Fix' - a comprehensive guide of how to track calories/macros

 Tracking of weights/exercises/timings via the PR1MEBODY app